South Island Itinerary 10 days

 Day 3: Mount Cook to Wanaka

-• I reached Wanaka in the evening and the first thing I did after the check-in at the hostel was to head to the Wanaka tree.
-It was a delight to watch this lone tree.
+Upon reaching Wanaka in the evening, my first order of business after checking into the hostel was to visit the iconic Wanaka tree.
+It was truly a delight to witness the serene presence of this lone tree.

 Hostel details